ElliottGH/Rank-Genie/flask-server/README.md

 That's it!
 You've successfully set up your development environment to run Rank Genie with Python, Pip, Homebrew, MySQL, and MySQL Workbench on macOS.

+# Setting up the local SQL user database

+## Step 1: Make sure a database called "genie" is created and in use

+CREATE DATABASE IF NOT EXISTS genie;
+USE genie;

+## Step 2: Creating User Table

+CREATE TABLE IF NOT EXISTS users (
+    id INT AUTO_INCREMENT PRIMARY KEY,
+    username VARCHAR(255) NOT NULL UNIQUE,
+    password VARCHAR(255) NOT NULL
+);

+## Step 3: Create admin account

+password is "password" hashed

+INSERT INTO users (username, password) VALUES ('Admin', 'pbkdf2:sha256:600000$P9QlcfzM6WwNe9OC$5a54de9f2c60fbd7071929299b265412b01a546a8c3c85fcf9276b39c1cd622b');

+This is temporary until we have our database uploaded to a server.